microsoft/Office-Online-Test-Tools-and-Documentation/docs/rest/src/common_headers.rst

     :resheader X-WOPI-ServerError:
         A **string** indicating that an error occurred while processing the WOPI request.
-This header should be included in a WOPI response if the status code is :http:statuscode:`500`.
+This header should be included in a WOPI response if the status code is :http:statuscode:`500`, but may be returned on any response with a non-200 status code.
 The value should contain details about the error.
 This string must not be used for anything other than logging.

     :resheader X-WOPI-ServerVersion:
         A **string** indicating the version of the WOPI host server handling the request.
 There is no standard